 Camphor is a whitish substance that’s similar to salt.
-It comes from Laurus camphora, also known as the camphor laurel.
+Laurus camphora

-Now, eliminating bad smells from enclosed spaces won’t be a problem.
-In a matter of minutes, your household will smell good and coming home will be much more enjoyable.
+Finally, eliminating bad smells from enclosed spaces won’t be a problem.
+Furthermore, in a matter of minutes, your household will smell good and coming home will be much more enjoyable.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.

 - Rutala, W. (1996).
 Desinfectantes de uso hospitalario.
 In Mayhall Hospital Epidemiology and Infection Control.
 Maryland: G. Baltimore.

 - Carrasco, S. (2017).
 5 objetos en casa que acumulan millones de bacterias : Su Médico.

 - Adams, H. S. (1956).
 UN PROYECTO DE PROGRAMA DE PROTECCION DE LOS ALIMENTOS PARA LOS PAISES QUE NO LO TIENEN.
 PSP.